spryker/spryker-docs/docs/pbc/all/data-exchange/data-exchange.md

 <script type="text/javascript" src="https://viewer.diagrams.net/js/viewer-static.min.js"></script>

-We recommend building Custom Integration Apps with the existing Alumio connectors in the following cases:
+We recommend building custom integrations with the existing Alumio connectors in the following cases:
 - There is no Spryker Integration App for the system you need.
 However, Alumio offers a connector for this system.
 - You require a quick setup of the data exchange process, which should take up to a few days.
 - You don't have the developer resources to do the coding job upon initial setup.